Arizona man charged in Capitol riot appears in court

 PHOENIX (AP) - An Arizona man who took part in the insurrection at the U.S. Capitol while sporting face paint, no shirt and a furry hat with horns made his first court appearance Monday.

-A judge has scheduled a detention hearing Friday for Jake Chansley, who has been jailed on misdemeanor charges since surrendering to authorities over the weekend in Phoenix.
-He took part in the hearing by phone from the detention facility where he is being held.
+A judge scheduled a detention hearing Friday for Jake Chansley, who has been jailed on misdemeanor charges since surrendering to authorities over the weekend in Phoenix.
+He took part in the hearing by phone from a detention facility.

-The FBI identified Chansley from images during the riot showing his distinctive sleeve tattoos.
+The FBI identified Chansley from images taken during the riot showing his distinctive sleeve tattoos.
 Chansley was inside the Capitol and on the Senate dais as he carried a U.S. flag on a pole topped with a spear.

-He hasn’t yet entered a plea on charges of entering a restricted building without lawful authority as well as violent entry and disorderly conduct on Capitol grounds.
+He hasn’t yet entered a plea on charges of entering a restricted building without lawful authority, violent entry and disorderly conduct on Capitol grounds.

-His court-appointed attorney, Gerald Williams, told the judge that his client has been unable to eat since he was arrested Saturday.
+His court-appointed attorney, Gerald Williams, told the judge that Chansley has been unable to eat since he was arrested Saturday.
 He said his client has a restricted diet, though it was unclear to Williams whether Chansley’s food issues were related to health concerns or religious reasons.

 The judge ordered Williams to work with the U.S. Marshals Service to address the issue.